Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Background

 \end{prop}

 \begin{proof}

 Because $\vvarrho_r$ has $r$ distinct row lengths, the previous proposition implies that $\mmu\Vplus (\nnu\Hplus \vvarrho_r)$ does as well.
-Conversely, given $\llambda$ with $r$ distinct row lengths, hence column lengths, we can take $(\nnu\Hplus \vvarrho_r)$ to consist of those $r$ rows.
-Since their sizes are distinct it is easy to see that some suitable $\nnu$ exists.
-The $\mmu$ will consist of the remaining rows, so that vertical summation combines the row sets to give $\llambda$.
-The second part is similar.
+Conversely, given $\llambda$ with $r$ distinct row lengths, hence column lengths, we can take $(\nnu\Hplus \vvarrho_r)$ to consist of those $r$ rows; since their length are distinct it is easy to see that some suitable $\nnu$ exists.
+We take $\mmu$ to consist of the remaining rows in $\llambda$, so that vertical summation combines the row multisets to give $\llambda$.
+The second part is similar. \end{proof}